 Check your connection

-A poor connection can really throw a seagull into the jet engine, so to speak.
+The most common problem people face with the Ryanair app is connectivity issues.
 Being unable to properly connect with the app means you won’t be getting updates as you should, and your orders may get lost into the ether.

 - Ensure you aren’t in airplane mode.
 You may be flying soon, but you don’t want to have it enabled yet as you will be unable to connect to your app.